-Figure 5: The phylogenetic analysis of all monomers from higher-order clone AC022192.
-Color coding: (1) monomers extracted from the clone: blue, (2) higher order monomer families from our library: red.
-(3) Old World monkey sequences: yellow (baboon) and green (macaque).
-Although the monomers are highly clustered among themselves they also mix well with some of the monomers from the higher order repeat library.
+FIG. 6.
+The phylogenetic analysis of all monomers from another monomeric clone AC026005.
+Color coding: (1) monomers extracted from clone: black; (2) higher order monomer families from our library: light gray; (3) monomers from Old World monkey sequences: dark gray (baboon and macaque, located in the middle of the tree); and (4) New World monkey monomers: dark gray.
+Once again, the phylogenetic relationship among the monomers from the clone are weak; yet they are still well separated from the monomers from our higher order repeat library.